davistdaniel/droic/README.md

 - Python 3.11+
 - **ADB (Android device Bridge) must installed and added to your system's PATH**
   - Installation of ADB varies according to your operating system.
-Please follow instructions which apply to you operating system.
+Please follow instructions which apply to your specific operating system.
+    - On MacOS, ADB can be installed using homebrew.
+      ```bash
+      brew install --cask android-platform-tools
+      ```
+    - On Linux:
+      ```bash
+      sudo apt install adb
+      ```
   - For droic to work, the command `adb` should work.
   - This can be checked easily by executing in a terminal:
       ```bash